 Over time, use of SLIT results in a decreased sensitivity to your allergens, decreased symptom severity, and decreased medication use when exposed to the allergens in the environment to which you are sensitive.
 SLIT works in a similar way to allergy shots, uses the same FDA-approved antigens, and is recognized internationally as safe and effective.
 By taking drops under the tongue, they are also easier to administer and result in fewer office visits.

-If you are new to allergy drops, here’s how your treatment would begin:
+If you are new to allergy drops, here’s how your treatment may begin:

 - Initiate a comprehensive allergy evaluation to assess symptoms and exposures